Author Guidelines

 Results / Findings

-Present findings clearly, using tables and figures where helpful — without duplicating information in the text.
+Present the findings clearly, using tables and figures where necessary without repetition.

 Discussion